mui/material-ui/docs/src/pages/components/tooltips/tooltips-fr.md

 ## Élément enfant personnalisé

 The tooltip needs to apply DOM event listeners to its child element.
-If the child is a custom React element, you need to make sure that it spreads its properties to the underlying DOM element.
+The tooltip needs to apply DOM event listeners to its child element.

 ```jsx
 const MyComponent = React.forwardRef(function MyComponent(props, ref) {